AngelRicardoIA/gym-system-springboot/README.md

 # GymSystem

-Small practice project made while learning Spring Boot, Spring Data JPA and MySQL.
+A practice project built to learn Spring Boot, Spring Data JPA, and MySQL.

+Initially developed as a console application, it has been refactored into a **web application** using JSF and PrimeFaces.

-This console application allows basic client management:
+This system allows basic client management:
 - List clients
 - Search clients
 - Add clients